postgres/pgcommitfest/README.md

 ```

 Provided that you created a database matching the above settings, you can
 now create the required tables.
+Note that a password must be provided.

 ```
 $ python manage.py migrate